peter88213/yw-timeline/docs/usage.md

 - Changes to the event description affect the scene description during synchronization.
 - The scene structure of an existing yWriter project can not be changed in Timeline.
 Adding/removing events, or adding/removing scene IDs from event labels will *not* add or remove the corresponding scene during synchronization.

+### Synchronization of unspecific date/time in yWriter with specific date/time in Timeline.

+Day/Hour/Minute is converted to specific Timeline start/end date/time stamps, using the duration and the default date/time.

+The other way around (Timeline to yWriter), there are three options:

+- Retain each scene's date/time mode (default).
+- Overwrite D/H/M with specific date/time stamps (**dhm_to_datetime** option).
+- Convert specific Timeline date/time stamps to D/H/M (**datetime_to_dhm** option)

+D/H/M refers to the default date/time stamp that can be set in the configuration.

 ### Known limitations

 - Scene events that begin before 0100-01-01 in the timeline, will not be synchronized with yWriter, because yWriter can not handle these dates.
-The same applies to the scene duration in this case, i.e. the event duration in Timeline and the scene duration in yWriter may differ.
+- The same applies to the scene duration in this case, i.e. the event duration in Timeline and the scene duration in yWriter may differ.
+- Scenes that begin before 0100-01-01 in the timeline, can not have the D/H/M information converted to a date/time stamp and vice versa.
 - If a scene event ends after 9999-12-31 in the timeline, the scene duration is not synchronized with yWriter.